INTENS-FI/intens/internal.md

 - In this document Python names starting with a dot are relative to `simsvc`.
-- *Real threads* are threads provided by the Python standard library, implemented using OS threads.  *Green threads" are coroutines provided by the Eventlet or Gevent library.
+- *Real threads* are threads provided by the Python standard library, implemented using OS threads.  *Green threads* are coroutines provided by the Eventlet or Gevent library.
 The APIs of these libraries are designed to resemble programming with real threads.
-  Real threads are usually pre-emptively scheduled and would execute concurrently were it not for the CPython global interpreter lock.
+  Real threads are usually preemptively scheduled and would execute concurrently were it not for the CPython global interpreter lock.
-  Each real thread can host any number or green threads, which are co-operatively scheduled within their real thread.
+  Each real thread can host any number or green threads, which are cooperatively scheduled within their real thread.
 - Green thread switching happens during calls to the Eventlet or Gevent library.  *Monkey patching* is a function provided by these libraries that modifies the Python standard library to